eclipse-che/che-docs/src/main/_docs/setup/setup-configuration.md

 # Stacks
 [Stacks]({{ base }}{{site.links["devops-runtime-stacks"]}}) define the recipes used to create workspace runtimes.
 They appear in the stack library of the dashboard.
 You can create your own.

+`CHE_PREDEFINED_STACKS_RELOAD__ON__START` (false by default) defines stack loading policy.
+When set to false, stacks are loaded from a json file only once - when database is initialized.
+When set to true, json is sourced every time Che server starts.

 # Sample Projects
 Code [samples]({{ base }}{{site.links["devops-project-samples"]}}) allow you to define sample projects that are cloned into a workspace if the user chooses it when creating a new project.
 You can add your own.